dabeaz/curio/README.rst

 curio - concurrent I/O
 ======================

-Curio is a library for performing reliable concurrent I/O using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
-Its programming model is based on cooperative multitasking and common system programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-Under the covers, it is based on a task queuing system that is small, fast, and powerful.
+Curio is a library for performing concurrent I/O and common systems programming tasks such as controlling subprocesses and farming work out to thread and process pools.
+It uses Python coroutines and the explicit async/await syntax introduced in Python 3.5.
+Its programming model is based on cooperative multitasking and existing programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
+Under the covers, it implements a task queuing system that is small, flexible, and fast.

 Important Disclaimer
 --------------------